Automattic/vip-decoupled-bundle/README.md

 See our [Next.js boilerplate][nextjs-boilerplate] for an example of how to use and render these blocks.

-*Note: In a future update, this will be deprecated and removed in favour of the VIP Block Data API plugin.*
+*Note: In a future update, this plugin will be deprecated and eventually removed in favour of the VIP Block Data API plugin.*

 ### WPGraphQL Preview